chilio/laravel-dusk-ci/README.md

 Simply choose the corresponding version of your PHP interpreter (according to your Laravel version) and you should be good to go.

+Colours show current state of PHP lifetime and supported versions.
+Please note that **all published versions** are fully working and completely usable.

 ### **Compatibility**

 | LARAVEL VERSION | COMPATIBLE | PHP VERSIONS                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           |